gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 Thus by using a timestamp field with the subject data, the appropriate batch of reference data can be accessed.

 A typical reference data set to support the Stroom XML Event schema might be one that relates to devices.
-Such a data set can contain the device logical identifiers such as fully qualified domain name and ip address and their geographical location information such as country, site, building, room and timezone.
+Such a data set can contain the device logical identifiers such as fully qualified domain name and ip address and their geographical location information such as country, site, building, room and time zone.

 The following example will describe how to create a reference feed for such device data.
 We will call the reference feed `GeoHost-V1.0-REFERENCE`.